Lukens History, Family Crest & Coats of Arms

 The surname Lukens was first found in Berwickshire where the this surname is derived from the name of an ancestor as in 'the son of Luke,' which is popularly Luck and Luckie on the Scottish border.

-Important Dates for the Lukens family
+Early History of the Lukens family

 This web page shows only a small excerpt of our Lukens research.
 Another 115 words (8 lines of text) covering the years 1600, 1567, 1582, 1691, 1580, 1647 and are included under the topic Early Lukens History in all our PDF Extended History products and printed products wherever possible.